 A small red timer in the shape of a tomato is the key to Sabrina Thomas’ focus.
 She sets the timer for 25-minutes and gets started on single task such as responding to email, writing a transition paragraph in her book about Black doll production in the 20th century or preparing for an upcoming meeting.
 When the timer beeps, Thomas takes a 5-minute break.
 Her practice is known as the Pomodoro Technique, suggests you work on a big or small task in increments of 25 minutes, taking short breaks after each session to do… read more about Pomodoro Technique for Writers »

 Sarah Parsons is an entomologist with a special love for the interaction between plants and insects.
 Her research is focused in the area of urban ecology.
 She studies how urban environments affect insects, as well as plant-insect dynamics.
 Dr. Parsons received her doctorate in Entomology at NC State University.
 She also has a Master in Environmental Management from the Nicholas School of the Environment at Duke University, and a B.A. in Environmental Studies from Emory University.
-Dr. Parsons is excited to be a part of… read more about Introducing Dr. Sarah Parsons, Thompson Writing Program Lecturing Fellow »
+Dr. Parsons is… read more about Introducing Dr. Sarah Parsons, Thompson Writing Program Lecturing Fellow »

 When writing about their latest discoveries, scientists often have reason to reuse some material from their prior publications.
 This practice, known as text recycling or “self-plagiarism,” has become the subject of widespread debate.
 Moskovitz’s Text Recycling Research Project aims to help scientists and editors deal with the ethical and legal complications. read more about TWP faculty member Cary Moskovitz featured in NIEHS magazine story »